 Approximately 7 weeks

-Aircraft type-specific training – A320 simulator and A320 aircraft, UK – with L3 and easyJet
+Aircraft type-specific training – A320 simulator and A320 aircraft – with L3 and easyJet

 The Advanced phase in MPL is similar to Type Rating training. easyJet's full airline SOPs are incorporated, and you will learn to handle more complex system failures and emergencies in readiness for your License Skills Test (LST).